 On the navigation menu students can select "Library"

 Types of articles in Student Library

 The Library has over 700 curated high interest articles that students can choose from.
 We've sorted through our catalog to find the most relevant and thoughtful content across multiple genres from sources that students love.
+Students can filter articles by grade levels, topics, and ratings.
 Once a student finds and selects an article, they will be redirected to that article in a new tab in their browser.

 Reviewing and Recommending Articles

 When a student finishes any article from the Student Library, they are encouraged to review the text and share it with their peers.